 What Age Can You Apply for SASSA Pension Fund?

 Are you a senior citizen in South Africa who relies solely on social security and is having trouble paying your bills?
-You might be qualified for the SASSA pension grant, which gives older people who can no longer work financial assistance.
+You might be qualified for the SASSA pension grant, which gives financial assistance to older people who can no longer work.
 But what are the requirements, and what age must you be to apply for this grant?
 Everything you need to know about the SASSA pension is covered in this article, including eligibility, the application procedure, payment amounts, and necessary paperwork.
 Take advantage of this financial assistance to which you might be entitled.

 What Age Can You Apply for SASSA Pension Fund?